rollbar/docs/onboarding/flask.md

 ## Installation

-To send errors to Rollbar from your Python application you should use
+To send errors to Rollbar from your Python application you should use the
-<a href="http://github.com/rollbar/pyrollbar" target="_blank" rel="noopener">pyrollbar</a> notifier library.
+<a href="http://github.com/rollbar/pyrollbar" target="_blank" rel="noopener">pyrollbar</a> package.
 Install pyrollbar with pip:

 ```python
 pip install rollbar